Food Studies Institute is a small group of experienced professionals doing BIG things!

 Read Bio

 Ariel grew up near Ithaca, New York where she learned cooking and gardening at a young age.
 In elementary school, she participated in her mother Antonia’s pioneering food education lessons in the classroom and after school program.
-After graduating from Cornell University, Ariel moved to New York City and then Baltimore, Maryland, where she developed an experiential food literacy education program that includes nutrition and multicultural classes for students in Pre-K – 8th grade, after school gardening and culinary arts clubs, community dinners, international nights, school wellness activities, and much more.
-Ariel loved being part of a diverse school community for 15 years, and learned a tremendous amount from her students and colleagues.
-She is a licensed teacher and holds a master’s in Education from Goddard College.
-Ariel is proud to work for the family business, Food Studies Institute, and looks forward to working with you!
+After graduating from Cornell University with a BS in Sociology, Ariel began teaching at Hampstead Hill Academy in Baltimore, Maryland where she developed an experiential food literacy education program based on the Food is Elementary curriculum.
+After three years of grant funding, the program became a permanent part of the school curriculum and culture and continues to thrive almost 20 years later.
+The program includes nutrition and multicultural cooking classes for students in Pre-K through Grade 8, after school gardening and culinary arts clubs, community dinners, international nights, school wellness activities, and more.
+In 2021, Ariel returned to New York to work for the Food Studies Institute.
+She is a licensed K-6 teacher and holds a Master’s in Education from Goddard College in addition to certificates in Montessori Education, Culinary Arts, Plant-Based Nutrition, and is a Master Gardener.